sthalabard/HiddenSymmetryinNSIntermittency/README.md

 # HiddenSymmetryinNSIntermittency
-Source code for the eponymous arXiv submission by Mailybaev and Thalabard
+Source code and Data for the  arXiv submission

 **Hidden symmetry in the Navier-Stokes intermittency** by Mailybaev and Thalabard,